Melissa Riso’s Insane Cleavage Is Barely Contained By Yellow String Bikini

 The Inquisitr reported earlier about Riso’s tiny yellow string bikini.
 In this second image of the actress wearing the swimsuit, the top barely contains her voluptuous cleavage.
 It almost looks like the model suffered a hint of a wardrobe malfunction with one triangle barely covering her nipple.
 In the picture, the Mr By Melissa Riso creator ran one hand through her damp beach brunette locks as she looked down with her eyes nearly closed.
 Sand dotted the hairstylist’s sunkissed skin.
 In the background, waves crashed into the surf, and wispy clouds dotted the blue sky.

-Nearly 1,800 followers hit the “like” button in support within the first hour of the late-night post.
+Nearly 1,800 followers hit the like button in support within the first hour of the late-night post.
 Dozens also replied.
 Not surprisingly, her followers empathized with the sentiment, and many understood exactly how it feels to go back to work after a highly anticipated vacation.

 “I agree very much,” a fan replied.